annan-dejene/Travelly/README.md

-# travelly.github.io
+# Travelly

 Travel Agency Website

-This is a static website created by using HTML & CSS only for the purpose of practicing.
+This is a static website created by using HTML & CSS, for the purpose of practicing.